ozzzzz/CV/README.md

 🗓 08.2022 – 05.2024

-🔧 Python, Spark, React, Kubernetes, Kafka
+🔧 Python, Spark, React, Kubernetes, Kafka, Keycloak

 I contributed to the development of the digital core for NEOM city.
 I collaborated with other developers to create a microservice system, ensuring that the architecture diagram was always current and facilitating knowledge sharing within the team.
 This collaboration was crucial in maintaining a cohesive and efficient development process.